gopancakes/site/content/en/about/index.md

 ## The Reviews

-The places that we've been too and reviewed are [here](https://gopancakes.de/reviews/).
+The places that we've been to and reviewed are [here](https://gopancakes.de/reviews/).

 ### What do we review?